 Since 2014, Russia stopped switching to daylight time.

 St Petersburg’s downtown is located at 59°57' northern latitude and 30°19' eastern longitude.

-If so read also our top list of interesting St Petersburg facts below.
+If so, read also our list of top interesting St Petersburg facts below.

 What else to say?

-Maybe that one of the most important St Petersburg facts is that the culture in Russia is central to St Petersburg.
+Maybe that one of the most important St Petersburg facts is that the culture in Russia is central to St. Petersburg.
 For many Russians it is a key factor of social stability and inter-ethnic and interdenominational harmony, providing an outlet for the city’s creative potential and driving the personal development of its citizens and betterment of the entire community.